Teen Brain Development and Alcohol

 A picture is worth a thousand words, and I thought the following images may help readers better understand the impact of alcohol (or any substance) on the developing brain.

 As you can see when looking at the image above, the brain develops from back to front.
-This means that the portions of the brain that deal with emotion, memory, learning, motivation and judgment are the last to develop and, as such, are the most deeply affected by alcohol (or drug abuse) during ages 12Â through 20, often through age 25.
+This means that the portions of the brain that deal with emotion, memory, learning, motivation and judgment are the last to develop and, as such, are the most deeply affected by alcohol (or drug abuse) during ages 12 through 20, often through age 25.
 For example, if a teen abuses alcohol, the neural connections associated with memories and experiences related to alcohol abuse are the ones that are strengthened and thus embedded.
 By the same token, neural connections damaged by or not used because of alcohol abuse (those related to learning or judgment, for example) are pruned or not strengthened.
-[This late stage brain development also explains why teens don't know why they do some of the things they do, and why they take risks they likely would not engage in if they had a fully developed brain and the hindsight (memories and experiences) that go with it.]
+[This late stage brain development also explains why teens don’t know why they do some of the things they do, and why they take risks they likely would not engage in if they had a fully developed brain and the hindsight (memories and experiences) that go with it.]

-happens to the developing brain when heavy drinking is introduced.
-You may want to visit: Amen Clinics, [Brain] Images of Alcohol and Drug Abuse to see additional brain images showing the effects of various types of drug use (alcohol, meth, cocaine, marijuana).
+This image(2) gives you a visual of what happens to the developing brain when heavy drinking is introduced.
+You may want to visit: Amen Clinics SPECT Gallery Images of Alcohol and Drug Abuse to see additional brain images showing the effects of various types of drug use (alcohol, meth, cocaine, marijuana).

 For now, I’ll leave you with one more thought.
-Age of first use, independent of other factors (e.g., genetics, environment, mental health issues [ADHD, depression, bi-polar, PTSD]), strongly predicts the development of a lifelong addiction to alcohol.(3) Children who begin drinking before the age of 15 are five times more likely to develop problems with alcohol than those who start after 21.(4) For each year a teen delays alcohol use, their chances of becoming dependent (addicted to alcohol) drops by 14%.(5) The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that one-half of alcoholics were addicted by age 21, and 2/3 were addicted by age 25.(6) [Typically, only 10% eventually get help, and those that do, typically don't seek help for another 10 - 20 years, which is why we've always assumed alcoholism (an addiction to alcohol) was an adult disease and treated underage drinking as something most kids do but nothing to worry about.]
+Age of first use, independent of other factors (e.g., genetics, environment, mental health issues [ADHD, depression, bi-polar, PTSD]), strongly predicts the development of a lifelong addiction to alcohol.(3) Children who begin drinking before the age of 15 are five times more likely to develop problems with alcohol than those who start after 21.(4) For each year a teen delays alcohol use, their chances of becoming dependent (addicted to alcohol) drops by 14%.(5) The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that one-half of alcoholics were addicted by age 21, and 2/3 were addicted by age 25.(6) [Typically, only 10% eventually get help, and those that do, typically don’t seek help for another 10 – 20 years, which is why we’ve always assumed alcoholism (an addiction to alcohol) was an adult disease and treated underage drinking as something most kids do but nothing to worry about.]
+For more on risk factors for developing alcoholism, as well as information on the disease of addiction, of which alcoholism is one, visit the links in this sentence.

 There is much we need to do to share and take advantage of this new research (which I’ll save for another post), but before I close, I want to mention that the Europeans are not any better off – they have not successfully taught their children how to drink.
 In January 2009, Sir Liam Donaldson, the Chief Medical Officer of Great Britain, issued the first ever parental guidelines with regards to underage drinking, which advise parents that children under the age of 15 must not be allowed to drink.
 One reason: their government research shows that more than half of 15 and 16-year-olds (56%) have drunk heavily in the last month.
 [Click here for source article.]
 As for the French — they consider alcohol abuse and alcoholism a critical health issue for their country, similar to the way we once viewed smoking, causing us to ban smoking in all public places, for example.
 Click here to read a post on this topic.